Were You in a Motorcycle Accident? Call Our Legal Team for Help!

 - Keep documentation about the way in which your injuries hurt you – The importance of documentation does not stop when you leave the scene of your accident.
 Motorcycle accident victims must establish damages—either to the insurance company or the court.
 To this end, document how your injuries hurt you daily.
 Keep detailed notes about any pain you experience, problems you have sleeping, activities you must forgo, and how your injuries damage you emotionally or psychologically.

 - Stay off social media – In the age of Facebook, Twitter, Instagram, and their inevitable successors, a motorcycle accident may seem like an unquestionably share-worthy event.
 While your initial instinct may drive you to share photos and status updates about your accident and injuries, think twice about posting about your crash on social media.
 The other party or parties can use anything you post as evidence either that you were partially (or totally) at fault for your accident or that you are not as injured as you claim.
 Refrain from using social media at all while your case is pending.

-Do not accept an insurance company’s settlement offer before speaking to an attorney –Insurance companies offer settlements to many motorcycle accident victims shortly after their accidents—often before they have opportunities to retain legal counsel.
+- Do not accept an insurance company’s settlement offer before speaking to our law firm- Insurance companies offer settlements to many motorcycle accident victims shortly after their accidents—often before they have opportunities to retain legal counsel.
 First offers, however, are typically far less than the compensation you deserve.
 In addition, most motorcycle accident victims do not have experience determining the value of personal injury cases.
 While losses like property damage and medical expenses are relatively easy to determine, this is not the case when it comes to noneconomic losses like pain and suffering and loss of quality of life.
-For this reason, always have an attorney review the facts of your case before accepting a settlement offer that absolves the at-fault party from any future liability for the accident.
+For this reason, always have a law firm review the facts of your case before accepting a settlement offer that absolves the at-fault party from any future liability for the accident.

 Why Choose Our Team?